 The Dollar Shave Club also gives customers easily customizable scaling options, from the frequency of the subscription to the quality of the razor.
 These simple choices provide the customer with lifetime value and serve as a terrific way to generate a higher recurring monthly subscription rate.

-Netflix subscription billing model helps businesses increase costs, increase revenue, and give more time to focus on customer service.
+Netflix subscription business model helps businesses increase costs, increase revenue, and give more time to focus on customer service.
 Companies will be more flexible, scalable, and predictable in revenue generation.

 Read more about Understanding the New Subscription Economy